dotnet/crank/src/Microsoft.Crank.Controller/README.md

   --relay <connection_string>                                    Connection string or environment variable name of the Azure Relay namespace used to access the Crank Agent endpoints. e.g., 'Endpoint=sb://mynamespace.servicebus.windows.net;...', 'MY_AZURE_RELAY_ENV';
   --command-line-property                                        Saves the final crank command line in a custom 'command-line' property, excluding all unnecessary and security sensitive arguments.

-  These options are specific to a Job service named [JOB]
+  These options are specific to a job instance.
+Replace [JOB] by the name of the service in the scenario (usually "application").

   --[JOB].endpoints <url>                                                  An endpoint on which to deploy the job definition, e.g., http://asp-perf-lin:5001.
 Can be used multiple times.